 Once third year started, my outlook changed.
 I finally had two best friends which made life a hell of a lot easier.
 While most students say first year is the busiest social wise, for me it was my third – I went out more during my third year that I did in the first two years combined.
 Despite finally getting a social life, I decided to make this final year count and really make an effort with my studies.
 Not that I hadn’t been doing before, but through my first and second year I skived off a hell of a lot of lectures purely because I couldn’t be bothered to make the journey in.
 This time, I was going to make the effort.

-Read on for Part 2 of this post!
+Read on for part two of this post!